 The university administration will make every attempt to decide about the need for a delayed-opening or closure as early as possible.

-Online classes taught via Blackboard Learn are not affected by weather delays and closings, unless the course instructor otherwise informs students.
+Online classes taught via Canvas are not affected by weather delays and closings, unless the course instructor otherwise informs students.

-Check online, Facebook and local media for weather information
+Check UNT website, Facebook and local media for weather information

 Sometimes the university remains open during severe or winter weather conditions.
 When inclement weather conditions exist, visit www.unt.edu, check the UNT Facebook page or listen for weather details on local media outlets before you begin driving to campus.
 You can also follow @UNTEagleAlert to get emergency updates in real time.

-Current UNT students, faculty and staff should receive an Eagle Alert message notifying you that the university is closing.
+Current UNT students, faculty and staff should receive an Eagle Alert message notifying you that the university is closing or if the opening time is delayed.
 Before severe or winter weather arrives, be sure your contact number is correct at my.unt.edu.

 If the weather conditions could make driving dangerous, please check local media reports or this web site before setting out for campus.
 Only delayed openings or closures are announced.
 If an announcement is not made, then the university will be open.